zdai257/EgoCap-EgoFormer/README.md

 ## EgoFormer ##

-EgoFormer is a two-stream transformer based deep neural network utilizing visual-contextual attention for image caption generation in 1st-person narrative.
+EgoFormer is a two-stream transformer based deep neural network utilizing visual-contextual attention for image caption generation in a 1st-person narrative.
 EgoFormer accomplishes accurate and human-alike scene understanding with the aid of context encoding.
-You can run EgoFormer on a Jetson Nano device to let robot explore the uncharted on your behalf.
-A video demo can be seen **here**.
-A blog can be found **here**.
+The context encoder is a pre-trained ViT encoder, which is subsequently fine-tuned on EgoCap context classfication, namely *where*, *when*, and *whom*.

 Please cite our paper as belew;